Clay’s Relapsed Refractory Multiple Myeloma Story

 That happened, and then a couple of days later, I was so nauseous.
 I looked at my wife and said, “This isn’t a kidney stone.
 I don’t know what’s happening.
 We have to go to the hospital.”

-How did you get the diagnosis
+How did you get the multiple myeloma diagnosis?

 I was in the hospital for maybe a day when my primary care doctor called my wife and said, “You need to talk to whoever the oncology specialist is on call.
 He’s got a protein level that’s high, and I think he might have multiple myeloma.”